asengupta/avishek.net/_posts/2021-05-10-quadratic-form-optimisation-kkt.md

 ### 1. The Primal Optimisation Problem
 We will now explore the properties of the Lagrangian, both analytically, as well as geometrically.

-Remembering the definition of the supremum of a function, we find the supremum of the Lagrangian with respect to \lambda (that is, to find the supremum in each case, we vary the value of \lambda) to be the following:
+Remembering the definition of the supremum of a function, we find the supremum of the Lagrangian with respect to $$\lambda$$ (that is, to find the supremum in each case, we vary the value of $$\lambda$$) to be the following:

 $$
 sup_\lambda L(x,\lambda)=\begin{cases}